PlagueEbola/Car-Sharing-Service-Project/README.md

 # Car-Sharing-Service-Project
 <img src="https://cdn.dribbble.com/users/508588/screenshots/14845034/media/18078f287ce75878d1858ab43d7607e2.jpg?compress=1&resize=400x300">
 <h1>Car Sharing</h1>
-This project is simulating of car sharing where we can add, delete cars, users, and assign user to car and realised and login logic which don`t allow unregistered users change or see some details.
+This project is a simulation of car sharing where we can add, and delete cars, and users, and assign users to car and realized and login logic which doesn`t allow unregistered users to change or see some details.
 <h2>Features</h2>
 <ul>
 <li>Authentication</li>